AMERICA does not repel the past or what it has produced under its forms or

 Here is

 not merely a nation but a teeming nation of nations.
-Here is action untied from
+Here is action untied

-strings necessarily blind to particulars and details magnificently moving in vast
+strings necessarily blind to particulars and details magnificently moving

 masses.
 Here is the hospitality which forever indicates heroes….
-Here are the
+Here are

 roughs and beards and space and ruggedness and nonchalance that the soul

+loves.
 Here the performance disdaining the trivial unapproached in the tremendous

-audacity of its crowds and groupings and
+audacity of its crowds and groupings and the push of its perspective spreads with

-crampless and flowing breadth and showers its prolific and splendid extravagance
+crampless and flowing breadth and showers its prolific and splendid extravagance.

 One sees it must indeed own the riches of the summer and winter, and need

-never be bankrupt while corn grows from the ground or the orchards drop apples
+never be bankrupt while corn grows from the ground or the orchards drop

 or the bays contain fish or men beget children upon women.